fedora-modularity/hp/README.md

 All development subpackages of non-private libraries ought to be included in `platform`.

+**Note: A short-term goal is to make the list of components below more comprehensive, listing all sub-packages we intend to ship and support in the documented modules.
+Everything else not listed in this document will be filtered out.
+This will make the documentation more useful and the API and filter definition workflow automatable.
+However, this is not yet the case.
+This note will be removed once it is.**

 ### `platform`
 Platform defines the base of a Fedora release and a large portion of its userspace API.
 Together with `host` it includes all the components for